Fall 2023 - New waitlists soon!

 What do I do at my first vet appointment with the kitten?

 Bring your vaccine history/documentation.
 This should just be a general health exam and done soon after purchase in case there are any issues.
 I personally advise that you bring a stool sample for a basic check, in-office.
 You can do a stool PCR for a whole board of testing, but this has to be sent to a lab and is pricey.
 You can do a respiratory PCR, same deal as the stool PCR.
 You can do a snap test for FIP or feline coronavirus.
 You will likely need a third distemper vaccine.
 Rabies will be done, due one year from date on record.
 Many things you can test for.
 I recommend scanning for HCM after one year old when the heart is fully developed.
 This is normally done with a pet cardiologist and many tend to go to different vets throughout the month for patients.
 I recommend doing it every year, once a year, but I realize most of you will not as it is expensive, but please try to do it if you notice issues or at least once in its adult life!
 HCM is not a certain death sentence, especially if you test early.
 Heart murmurs: Grades 1-3 in kittens are normal and can be grown out of.
 Grades 4-6 are not normal, and you need to contact the seller.
+I am not responsible for any portion of a third-party seller's health guarantee, so you must contact and work with them.
 Do not take my word for it, do not listen to people in Facebook groups, your friends, your Google searches… please consult a veterinarian!

 Okay, I am a zero BS kind of guy so here's the deal: